Skip to content

 Key Takeaways

-• Rules are pure functions over a JSON AST node.
+• Handlers are pure functions over a JSON AST node.
 No side effects, no shared state.
+Receive _outputPath (post-grouping route).